yonasuriv/yonasuriv/README.md

 **Adrenaline** is my middle name and **innovation** and **creativity** are my playgrounds.<br> What gets me going? **Curiosity**.

-I thrive on discovering new adventures and experiences, and more if it involves challenges.<br> Growing as a professional and as a person is what I'm about.
+I thrive on discovering new adventures and experiences, and more if they involve challenges.<br> Growing as a professional and as a person is what I'm about.

 I believe that fiction surpasses reality, and what you can imagine, you can create.<br>